larsphilipp/AdvNum19_COS-FFT/README.md

 ## <div id="F2"> <a href="#0">Results  </a> </div>

 ### Plot ###
-To visualise the results, we plot the option prices.
+To visualise the results, we plot the option prices (y-axis) compared to the strike prices (x-axis).

 <details> <summary>Click to see the code</summary> <p>